djyt/cannonball/README.md

 I have recently deprecated support for SDL 1, to focus on SDL 2.
 But feel free to grab an older version from github if you need it.

-* Install your favourite C++ environment (e.g. GCC, Visual Studio, Xcode, MingGW etc.)
+* Install your favourite C++11 environment (e.g. GCC, Visual Studio, Xcode, MingGW etc.)
 * Install [CMake](http://www.cmake.org/).
 This generates your platform and compiler build files.
 * Extract the [Boost Library](http://www.boost.org/) somewhere, for example: c:\coding\lib\boost_1_74_0
 * Extract the [SDL Development Library](https://www.libsdl.org/download-2.0.php) somewhere, for example: c:\coding\lib\SDL2-2.0.12